Frogging-Family/linux-tkg/README.md

 ### Customization options
 #### Alternative CPU schedulers

 CFS is the original scheduler available in the kernel sources.
-Additionnal schedulers are provided, who can provide a better interactivity/performance ratio, aiming for a better gaming experience.
+Additional schedulers are provided: they can offer a better interactivity/performance ratio, aiming for a better gaming experience.
 The kernel can be compiled with one of them:
 - 5.10rc: Undead PDS, Project C / PDS & BMQ, MuQSS, CFS
 - 5.9.y: Undead PDS, Project C / PDS & BMQ, MuQSS, CFS
 - 5.8.y: Undead PDS, Project C / PDS & BMQ, CFS